poojanV55/poojanV55/README.md

 ### Hi there , I'm Poojan👋

     - In my 20's
-    - CSE Undergrad
+    - Graduate Student At the University of Guelph
+    - Teaching Assistant for Stat.
+2040.
+    - Masters of Data Science
     - ML/AI Enthusiast
-    - Devang Patel Institute of Advance Technology and Research
     - 2019-2023

 - 🔭 Currently working on **Myself**
-- 🌱 Learning **How AI works**
+- 🌱 Learning **How Math engaged Machine Learning**
 - 🤔 Looking for help with **advancement in ML tech**
 - 📫 Reach me at: **poojanvadaliya@gmail.com**
-- 🚀 Apart from coding I love watching **science fiction**.
+- 🚀 Apart from code I love **science fictions and some melody**.
 - 🧑‍🤝‍🧑 Love to organize various events.
 - ⚡ Thought : "Be always positive!"